Non-Hodgkin Lymphoma (NHL) is a type of cancer that affects the lymphatic system, usually found in the lymph nodes.

 - NK/T-cell lymphomas develop from abnormal T-cells or NK cells and account for about 15 percent of all NHLs.

-NHL types are also classified as either indolent (slow-growing) or Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas. (fast-growing).
+NHL types are also classified as either indolent (slow-growing) or aggressive (fast-growing).